Observing network dynamics through sentinel nodes: Results

 The root of this transferability is likely due to the fact that sentinelity is primarily a structural characteristic.
 Therefore, it only weakly depends on the specific dynamics, and mainly driven by the network topology.
 This insight is crucial when we have little knowledge of the network dynamics.
-In this case, we can train $S$ against a presumed dynamic model and then use the obtained sentinel node set to observe the activity of the hidden dynamical system.
+In this case, we can train $S$ against a presumed dynamics and then use the obtained sentinel node set to observe the activity of the hidden dynamical system.
 Interestingly, the completely random node sets in each panel (green circles in Fig.\ \ref{fig:dyn-comp}a) show an approximately linear relationship.
 This result indicates that random node sets that happen by chance to be good sentinels for a specific training dynamics continue, on average, to be good sentinels also for the test dynamics.
 This observation further supports the notion that sentinelity is embedded in the topology and hence it is transferable across different dynamics.

 In Fig.\ \ref{fig:dyn-comp}, we analyzed transferability on the relatively small dolphin network.
 This choice allowed us to track the specific node sets and visualize them, as we did in Fig.\ \ref{fig:dyn-comp}b.
-To complete this analysis, in Supplementary Section \ref{sec:alternate-dynamics} , we repeat the same experiment on a large financial network, comprising $N \approx 8 \times 10^4$ nodes, thus covering a range of scales.
+To complete this analysis, in Supplementary Section S12, we repeat the same experiment on a large financial network, comprising $N \approx 8 \times 10^4$ nodes, thus covering a range of scales (Fig.~S19).
+In Supplementary Section S12, we also show similar transferability results for a mobility-based human network (Fig.~S20) and an airport network (Fig.~S21).
+The positive results obtained suggest potential relevance of the proposed method to real epidemic outbreaks.